Ok, here we go. If you’re reading this, it’s getting real, and college move in day is probably fast approaching.

 In The Month Before MOVE IN DAY

-Organize what can be packed.
-Do you have a big stash of stuff that you’ve purchased in one place?
+GET ORGANIZED.
+Do you have a big stash of items that you’ve purchased in one place?
 In lots of places?
 Start getting it together and put like things in piles.
 Bedding, office supplies, technology, storage items, furniture items, etc. Don’t start packing until you read the How To Pack The Car For College Move In below.

-Go ahead and wash the bedding and towels.
-Everything except the mattress topper which should stay sealed up for transport.
-I like these zipper storage bins to store extra sheets and towels in the dorm room as well as off-season clothes.
-Great for under-bed storage.
+PRE-LAUNDER: Wash all of the bedding and towels now – everything except the mattress topper which should stay sealed up for transport.
+I like these zippered storage cubes to store extra sheets, blankets and towels in the dorm room as well as off-season clothes.
+These have metal frames, so they stand on their own, also fold flat, and are great for under-bed storage behind the front-facing daily used storage.

 THE WEEK BEFORE MOVE IN DAY